carbon-language/carbon-lang/flang/documentation/Parsing.md

 * except for the payload in character literals, Hollerith constants, and character and Hollerith edit descriptors, all letters have been normalized to lower case
-* all non-ASCII characters have been re-encoded in UTF-8.
+* all original non-ASCII characters in character literals have been decoded, converted to UTF-8, and then formatted with escape sequences

 Lines in the cooked character stream can be of arbitrary length.